Sheila Tlou: Career

-Tlou has taught at the University of Botswana since1980.
-From 1994 to 1996 she was head of Nursing Education, becoming an associate professor in 1999, and 2002–04 she was the university's HIV/AIDS coordinator.
+Tlou has taught at the University of Botswana since 1980.
+From 1994 to 1996 she was head of Nursing Education, becoming an associate professor in 1999, and from 2002 t0 2004 she was the university's HIV/AIDS coordinator.

 Tlou represented Botswana at the 1995 Fourth World Conference on Women in Beijing.
 In 2002 she was appointed to a special UN task force on girls, women, and HIV/AIDS in southern Africa.
 She has also provided consultancy to UNAIDS, the UN Commission on the Status of Women and the World Health Organization.
 She took part in the international community educator meetings for the HIV Vaccine Trials Network.
 She served for seven years as UNAIDS regional director for Eastern and Southern Africa, where she provided leadership and political advocacy for the AIDS response in 21 African countries.

 She has portrayed Precious Ramotswe, the heroine of Alexander McCall Smith's The No. 1 Ladies' Detective Agency book series, in amateur theater productions, and at one time was mentioned in media reports as a possible choice to portray Mma Ramotswe in the Hollywood film adaptation currently in production.

 Tlou is currently the co-chair of the Nursing Now Global Campaign and Global HIV Prevention Coalition.
-Now Global Campaign aims to raise the status and profile of nursing for Universal Health Coverage.Global HIV Prevention Coalition was born out of the need to address the gap and rise in new infections, despite success in treatment and care.
-She is also Botswana Open University (BOU) Chancellor, an appointment bestowed upon her by the President of the Republic of Botswana, Dr. E. K.Mokgweetsi Masisi from May 2021 to April 2026.
+Now Global Campaign aims to raise the status and profile of nursing for Universal Health Coverage.
+Global HIV Prevention Coalition was born out of the need to address the gap and rise in new infections, despite success in treatment and care.
+She is also Botswana Open University (BOU) Chancellor, an appointment bestowed upon her by the President of the Republic of Botswana, Dr. E. K.Mokgweetsi Masisi, from May 2021 to April 2026.
 Professor Tlou replaces Dr. PHK Kedikilwe, who retired as Chancellor at the end of 2020.

 Tlou is married to Botswana historian Professor Thomas Tlou.

-Positions Held
+Positions held

 Following the October 2004 general election, Tlou was appointed as Minister of Health on November 9, 2004.
-After being defeated in primary elections of the Botswana Democratic Party (BDP) in Palapye, Tlou was dismissed from the Cabinet on April 1, 2008, when Ian Khama took office as President.
+After being defeated in primary elections of the Botswana Democratic Party (BDP) in Palapye, she was dismissed from the Cabinet on April 1, 2008, when Ian Khama took office as President.